Drusciliana/ASCII-Joy/README.md

 * 1.5.0 Comparisons to 1.4.0:
      - Added ability to track who the mob has aggro on in the Monster Window (small delay on it) (need "mon-info" and "aggro" toggled).
-     - Added ability to watch if the targgeting monster is casting or using a skiil (need "mon-info" toggled).
+     - Added ability to watch if the targetting monster is casting or using a skiil (need "mon-info" toggled).
      - Added ability to track a mob your party has claimed in the Party Window (for healer types, mostly works) (need "claim" toggled).
      - Added ability to monitor "some" debillitating status effects on pets.
 Maybe.
 (W.I.P.)
      - More efficient Sub-Target checking/selection in Party Window.
 (Thanks, Thorny!)